What is Unity Ads?

 • 2.5 million monthly active users

-• Implemented rewarded videos offering extra lives and power-ups
+• Added rewarded video for extra lives and power-ups

 • Added interstitials between levels, but only after level 10